Overlooked by many travelers, Civitavecchia Cruise Port is more than just a cruise port or a gateway to Rome.

 To get to the Civitavecchia for your cruise from Rome, you have these alternatives:

 Private Transfer – If you are more than two people and want a private, door-to-door service, we recommend booking a private transfer before you leave home.
 It is the most expensive option, but you can share it with fellow travelers.
 Book a pick-up from your Rome hotel directly to your hotel in Civitavecchia.

 Taxi – Ask your hotel about pre-booking a cab.
 It takes just over an hour to get to Civitavecchia from central Rome.
 Traffic and queues, however, are unpredictable, especially in peak season.
 Taxis charge a flat rate.
 Establish the fare with your driver before you start.
 Expect to pay around 120 euros.

 Train – Traveling by train from Rome’s Termini station to the train station at Civitavecchia is easy and will save you money.

 You can buy train tickets for a local train for around 5 euros per person.
 There are ticket windows (be prepared to queue) and automated machines at the train station where you buy your ticket.

-If you have a paper ticket, you must remember to get it stamped at one of the many ticket machines before boarding the train.
+If you have a paper ticket, remember to get it stamped at one of the many ticket machines before boarding the train.
 Otherwise, you risk a heavy fine on board.
 You do not need to do this if your ticket is digital and you download it onto your phone.

 How to get from Rome Fiumicino Leonardo da Vinci Airport to Civitavecchia